OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

         - Matisse prelim
         - Matisse woman
 ...
+- [ ] Palette of the Greats
+    - [ ] Finish Minimum Palette View
+...
+...
+Flow
+- [ ] On Image Swatch Analysis,
+    - [ ] Enable multi-select images
+    - [ ] Handle individual and multiple image input
+...
 Image Swatch Analysis
+    - [ ] How do we handle non-direct matches?
+Like a list of similar colours?
     - [ ] Add multi-select image option like Instagram.
-    - [ ] The "swatch" we have will be the "minimum palette" ...
+    - [ ] The "swatch" we have will be the "minimum palette" ???
+...
 - Multi-select.
     - [ ] Top left button on each image to delete them from the list.
     - [ ] Fix button states on different states.
-...
-- [ ] Palette of the Greats
-    - [ ] Finish Minimum Palette View
 ...
 - [ ] ColourComparisonView & Widget
     - [ ] Add Widget of some swatch